JamIsKrZy/C-Playground/README.md

 **Executables stored**
 - TestRunner - Runs the test binaries

+**Libraries stored**
+- TestAssertion.h (on future implementations) <br>
+>A library for testing utility for test reports and helpful debugging utilities used for test files.
+[Click here]() for further documentations.

 ### 📂 Collections
 Data Structures are stored in the directory.
 Could be either a Data Structure or Algorthm.

-Create a folder to create a respective module purpose
+Create a folder to create a respective module

 ### 📂 tests